amuhebwa/messenger-bot-tutorial/Tutorial.md

 ### *Setup the Validation in your Server*

-1. Open two command-line prompts and in each, cd to your web server diretory.
+1. Open two command-line prompts and in each, cd to your web server diretory that you created durint Setup.

 2. In one window, run this command so you can see your web server app logs: